blkdr/dotfiles/README.md

 The bar is hidden by default but you can toggle it with `<Win-b>`.

 The menu is only accessible with `<Win-w>`

+# What should be next

+A script that configure all this repo with a single command.

+Maybe an `awesomewm` and a `awesomewm` free version should be good.

+Meanwhile all these instructions work as an practical guide.

+# More useful software

+* `flameshot` for nice screenshots.